xaviablaza/hugo-lodi-theme/README.md

 ## Credits

-Credits for this theme goes fully to Alexis Collado, UX design lodi and cofounder of the User Experience Society.
+Credits for this theme goes fully to Alexis Collado and Xavi Ablaza, UX design lodi and cofounder of the User Experience Society.
 More werpa to you.